JanNowak0311/Python-Projects/README.md

 # Calculator

+A simple Python Calculator app to perform basic operations (+, -, *, /, %) with lists

-How to run the script?
+## How to run the script?
-- first download program file
+- Download the program file.
-- using Command Prompt go to directory where the file is located (e.g. 'cd Downloads')
+- Open Command Prompt and go to the directory where the file is located (e.g. 'cd Downloads').
-- next type 'python calculator.py', and it should work
+- Next type 'python calculator.py', and it should work.
+- If the command doesn’t work, you might need to download or update Python on your computer.

+## About Me
+I'm a Polish student, Python coder, aiming to move to Los Angeles in 2028.
+Currently studying Mechatronics at Silesian University of Technology and freelancing with Python.